markusfisch/bots/README.md

 The bots are placed in a circle around the word with a random orientation.
 Use `--word` to set a custom word.

+### boom

+Place bombs and blow up all other players.
+Send a single digit from `1` to `9` to place a bomb.
+The digit gives the number of turns until the bomb detonates.
+Bombs blast orthogonal only.

+Pick up power-ups `+` to increase the detonation radius of your bombs.

 ## Available maps

 Use `--map-size` to set a custom map size and `--view-radius` to control